Batara Immigration Law header image

 1. Requests For Evidence

-Eli, born in Cuba and living in Florida, had only 21 days to file an RFE or the green card application filed for his wife from Colombia did not prove extreme hardship.
+Eli, born in Cuba and living in Florida, had only 21 days to file an RFE or the green card application filed for his wife from Colombia was supported by evidence showing extreme hardship.

 Do not let the government’s request for more evidence baffle you.
 Here are some tips on how to successfully respond to such inquiries: What You Need To Know About Requests For Evidence.